-5. On the 33' front bed model there is a fifth favorites page that displays the controls for the power awning and both the day and night shades.
+5. The 5th favorites page on the 33' model displays controls for the power awning and both the day and night shades.
 The shade controls can be used to RAISE or LOWER all the day or night shades at once.
 Pressing the icon a second time before the shades reach their pre-set limit will stop the shades at their current position.